kaievns/the-log/posts/lead/engineering-career.md

 Developer -> CTO
 ```

 Second example would be a growth company.
-Here yuu will see an actual management layer, but the technical and the managerial tracks often glued together: EM dubs as a principal engineer, HoE dubs as HoA, and the CTO dups as a VP of Engineering.
+Here yuu will see an actual management layer, but the technical and the managerial tracks often glued together: EM dubs as a principal engineer, HoE dubs as HoA, and the CTO dubs as a VP of Engineering.

 ```
 Developers -> EMs -> Head of Engineering -> CTO -> CEO